jeremytammik/tbc/a/2022_logging.md

 ####<a name="6"></a> Now You See It, Now You Don't

-Talking about AI, an interesting note on human perception of pattern recogniton and adversarial images to prevent it showing that we subconciously notice subtle details that we are completely unaware of and that [images altered to trick machine vision can influence humans too](https://deepmind.google/discover/blog/images-altered-to-trick-machine-vision-can-influence-humans-too/).
+Talking about AI, an interesting note on human perception of pattern recognition and adversarial images to prevent it showing that we subconsciously notice subtle details that we are completely unaware of and that [images altered to trick machine vision can influence humans too](https://deepmind.google/discover/blog/images-altered-to-trick-machine-vision-can-influence-humans-too/).

 ####<a name="7"></a> BIM-GPT AI BIM Information Retrieval

-Getting back to AEC related apects, to ensure that things go well in the BIM domain, AI-assisted information retrieval might help; maybe something like [BIM-GPT, a prompt-based virtual assistant framework for BIM information retrieval](https://arxiv.org/abs/2304.09333):
+Getting back to AEC related aspects, to ensure that things go well in the BIM domain, AI-assisted information retrieval might help; maybe something like [BIM-GPT, a prompt-based virtual assistant framework for BIM information retrieval](https://arxiv.org/abs/2304.09333):

 > Efficient information retrieval (IR) from building information models (BIMs) poses significant challenges due to the necessity for deep BIM knowledge or extensive engineering efforts for automation.
 We introduce BIM-GPT, a prompt-based virtual assistant (VA) framework integrating BIM and generative pre-trained transformer (GPT) technologies to support NL-based IR.
 A prompt manager and dynamic template generate prompts for GPT models, enabling interpretation of NL queries, summarization of retrieved information, and answering BIM-related questions.
 In tests on a BIM IR dataset, our approach achieved 83.5% and 99.5% accuracy rates for classifying NL queries with no data and 2% data incorporated in prompts, respectively.
 Additionally, we validated the functionality of BIM-GPT through a VA prototype for a hospital building.
 This research contributes to the development of effective and versatile VAs for BIM IR in the construction industry, significantly enhancing BIM accessibility and reducing engineering efforts and training data requirements for processing NL queries.